commercialhaskell/stack/doc/developing_on_windows.md

 # Developing on Windows #

 On Windows, Stack comes with an installation of [MSYS2](https://www.msys2.org/).
-The MINGW64 (MINGW32 on 32-bit Windows) environment of MSYS2 will be used by
+An environment of MSYS2 (by default, `MINGW64` on 64-bit Windows or `MINGW32` on
-Stack to provide a Unix-like shell and environment for Stack.
+32-bit Windows) will be used by Stack to provide a Unix-like shell and environment for Stack.
 This may be necessary for installing some Haskell packages, such as those which use `configure` scripts, or if your project needs some additional tools during the build phase.

 No matter which terminal software you choose (Windows Terminal, Console Windows Host, Command Prompt, PowerShell, Git bash or any other) you can use this